micahrye/bridge/README.md

   uuid: "wiLsm+Ggs1CrMnHjB"}}
 ```

 We see above that the process is killed automatically restarted, while
 it does not retain messages, new messages can be added and then retrieved.

 This next example shows how you can create a bridge and then start a task to
 listen for a response over that bridge.
 While here we are simply adding the
 message after a second this could be happing in any other process as long
 as it has access to the Bridge module.

 ```
 alias Bridge.Message
 response_timeout = 20000
-{:ok, pid, uuid} = Bridge.Supervisor.start_bridge()
+{:ok, pid, uuid} = Bridge.Supervisor.create_bridge()
 msg = Message.create("api/", uuid, %{data: "more stuff"}) task = Bridge.check_for_response(uuid, response_timeout)
 :timer.sleep(1000)